 If you can accomplish all of those goals from one character’s perspective, then DON’T write in multiples.
 It’s not necessary and some readers hate it.

-7 Tips for How to Write a Book in Multiple Perspectives
+7 Tips for Writing a Book With Multiple Perspectives

 If you think multiple perspectives is the way to go with your novel, here are my top tips to stay sane during the process and keep your readers happy: